 He understood the technical and artistic side of filmmaking, but he didn’t know how to sell his skills.

 Within three weeks, Brian figured out how to turn his hobby into a marketable business: Producing high-end wedding videos.
 Armed with this knowledge, he set two goals for himself:

 - Book three weddings and have one of them be from a couple he didn’t know.

 - Earn enough to pay for a new camera (about $1,200).

 “At the beginning, I was pretty much giving the videos away,” he recalls.
 “One was free.
 A couple was $450.
 By the end of the first season, clients were paying $1,000 for each video.
 I saw that I was giving people valuable material.
 They weren’t paying just to help me out.
 That meant a lot.
 They really wanted what I was offering.”

 He was able to book six clients within a few months.
 Three of them were people he didn’t know!

 With each wedding he filmed, he gained a better sense of how many weddings he needed to book in order to turn a profit and how he could better market his hustle.

 “Nobody else is a full-time wedding videographer in my area,” he says.
 “There are some people doing commercial and real estate video.
 But for now, I’m sticking with weddings and doing it better than anyone else.
 My clients appreciate that, and it makes it simpler for me.”

 Brian niched down his passion of filmmaking into a marketable product of filming high-end wedding videos.
 By doing so, he turned his hobby into a side hustle earning him thousands of dollars each month.

 Once you do the same with your hustle and freelance portfolio, it’s time to actually put samples of your work online for prospective clients to see.

-Step 3: Show your work (even if you don’t have any)
+Step 3: Build out your portfolio (even if you don’t have any “real” work yet)

 This is the core of your portfolio.
 It’s your opportunity to show potential clients why you’re the right freelancer to hire through work you’ve already done.